Best Portable Solar Charger of 2020

-Unlike some other products we test here at OutdoorGearLab (we've tested bikes that cost more than our cars!) portable solar chargers all tend to be on the affordable end of the spectrum.
+Unlike some other products we test here at OutdoorGearLab (we've tested bikes that cost more than our cars!), portable solar chargers tend to be on the affordable end of the outdoor gear spectrum.
 However, even with such a reasonable price point, some models had much better value than others.
 For example, the reasonably priced ECEEN 13W and Goertek performed exceptionally well across the board, even standing up to some of the more expensive, higher capacity models.
 Other models, like the Goal Zero Nomad 14, costs a pretty penny but did not compare to the high scorers in our side-by-side tests.

 Charge Interruption Recovery

 Here we consider the following questions: is your panel going to quit on you just because one little cloud passes overhead as you left it out on what appeared to be a clear afternoon?
 Or is the solar model strapped to your backpack, causing your phone to constantly vibrate as the connection goes in and out of the USB port?
 These are the questions we addressed in our charge interruption recovery metric.
-To test these models, we measured the amount each one charged within a half hour span first in full sun, and then again in intermittent sun and shade.
+To test this criterion, we measured the amount each model charged within a half-hour span first in full sun, and then again in intermittent sun and shade.
 We also measured the output power before and after the charge interruption to see if the model could get back on track after being shaded.

 To test the panels, we set each one in full sun for thirty minutes and noted how much charge the phone received.
 This way, we could obtain a good read on how efficiently the individual models worked over extended periods.
-We also timed how long it took each one to charge our 6,000 mAh portable battery packs, so we had that data to compare as well.
+We also timed how long it took each one to charge our 10,000 mAh portable battery packs, so we had that data to compare as well.
 In general, this size battery can charge an iPhone from 0 to 100% about two times.

-We found a broad range in the ability to charge batteries, from the X-Dragon, which charged to full in 3 hours 30 minutes, to the Renogy, which took four hours to get the same battery only 9%.
+We found a broad range in the ability to charge batteries, from literally not charging the battery pack at all, like the Goal Zero Nomad 14W, to charging it up a whopping 17% in 30 minutes, like the ECEEN.
 This considerable variability is due to the extensive range in output power of the contenders we tested.
-Twenty-one watts is four times as powerful as a 5W device, so it makes sense that panels like the BigBlue earned the highest in our testing.
-In this metric, the BigBlue outperformed all by charging our external battery pack the fastest.
-The Instapark Mercury 10W held its own among the 15W and the 20W models.
+Twenty-one watts is four times as powerful as a 5W device, so it makes sense that panels like the BigBlue earned one of the highest in our testing.
+The ECEEN held its own among the 15W and the 20W models.

 Multiple Device Charging Speed

-As you might guess when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than the less powerful ones.
-Ten out of the 18 chargers in this year's testing had multiple USB ports.
-The 5W and 7W models don't have the power to sustain two gadgets at once, which might not be what you're looking for anyway.
-That's why on the metrics chart, the low watt models get a 2 out of 10, compared to the models that can charge two devices.
+As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
+Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
+If this is a priority for you, then select a panel with a higher wattage.
+Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

 It goes without saying that a portable solar panel needs to be able to endure the elements.
-These devices literally don't work unless exposed to the elements, we had high hopes for these models when it came to their ability to hang tough as we took them through deserts, mountains, sun, wind, and rain.
+These devices literally don't work unless exposed to the sun for long periods of time.
+We've taken them through deserts, mountains, sun, wind, and rain.
 Through months of testing, nearly all the contenders stood up to the challenge.
 The canvas protective fabric is like an exoskeleton-guarding the important insides of the panels.
 Solar technology seems to be advancing too, with companies working to make cells more durable and resistant to sun and water damage.

-When scanning through customer reviews online, we noticed complaints about various models withering and warping in the sun.
+When scanning through reviews online, we noticed complaints about various models withering and warping in the sun.
 Because of this, we were extra vigilant, even when we set them out in the blazing southern Utah desert sun.
-Thankfully, in our testing period, none of the chargers endured much damage at all.
-These are hardy machines, and with technology advancing every year, solar panel companies have come leaps and bounds in the construction of portable options.
+In our testing period, none of the chargers endured much damage.
+These are robust machines, and with technology advancing every year, solar panel companies have come leaps and bounds in the construction of portable options.

 Weight and Portability

-Since the primary function of this style panel is to be, well mobile, this is a relevant category.
+Since the primary function of this style panel is to be portable this is a crucial category.
 A model that is too heavy or bulky will be left behind to collect dust in the closet when you set out on your next adventure.

-Some come with lots of accessories and extra features, which make them easier to use and more exciting, but also make them bulky and unappealing to carry on long trips.
+Others come with lots of accessories and extra features, which make them more exciting to use, but also make them bulky and unappealing to carry on long trips.
 There is a happy medium between overkill and overly simple.
-Though portability is vital, we found that we focused more on performance in our testing, since the panel is just dead weight if it doesn't work at all.
-That was our reasoning behind handing out awards to more massive panels like the BigBlue 28W and the Mercury 10W.

 Many people choose to combine a solar charger that doesn't have an internal battery with an external battery.
 This arrangement allows the panel to charge the battery during the day while you're using your devices, and you can charge your device at night via the external battery.
-External batteries are an essential addition, too, because as our tablets and smartphones demand higher power (like 2A charging ports); this becomes harder to produce from the sun (which is variable at best).
+External batteries are an essential addition to any portable charging kit.
+Most modern tablets and smartphones demand higher power (like 2A charging ports) and this becomes harder to produce from the sun (which is variable at best).
 Instead of bulking up the solar panels themselves and making them too cumbersome to actually use, we found it much more effective to simply charge external batteries on a rotating system to keep a constant stockpile of fully charged battery packs ready to go.
-That way, you have a less strong (and lighter weight!) solar charger that charges a high-quality external battery, which can, in turn, produce the necessary 2A of current for our devices.
+That way, you have a less strong and, most importantly, lighter weight, solar charger that charges a high-quality external battery.
+This battery can, in turn, produce the necessary 2A of current to charge small devices.

 — Jane Jackson